benhdev/Connect/README.md

 ```

 > [!NOTE]
-> More functionality for Events will be coming soon!
+> More functionality for events will be coming soon!

 ### Data Storage & Retrieval